Tendoo/cloud-breeze/README.md

 <a href="https://packagist.org/packages/tendoo/cms"><img src="https://poser.pugx.org/tendoo/cms/license.svg" alt="License"></a>

 # Tendoo Api Server
-We do believe in PWA (Progressive Web Application).
+I do believe in PWA (Progressive Web Application).
 The purpose of this application, is to create a ready to use API server.
 It has been build as a laravel package and ship a basic UI for managing the data.
 The frontend has been build with Angular & Angular Material.

 # Getting Started
 The project can be installed as any regular laravel package.
 You can run the following command to start quickly.